itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/03-deployment.md

 ---
-title: Create a deployment
+title: Create a Deployment
 parent: Run the Backend
 ---

-# Create a deployment
+# Create a Deployment

 The pod does not provide enough automation to revive a failed process.
 The deployment ensures that a given amount of pods is always started.